Employment and Accommodation Under the Americans with Disabilities Act

 The employee has the right to appeal the initial decision regarding the type of accommodation(s) that has been approved and/or the denial of a request to provide reasonable accommodation(s).
 First, the employee should submit a written appeal to the ADA Coordinator within fourteen (14) calendar days.
 The written appeal should clearly state the reason for the appeal and be accompanied by all applicable information and/or additional documentation to support the request and appeal.
 Within a reasonable amount of time, the ADA Coordinator will review the written statement of appeal, additional information, initial request, and may also consult with the department or the applicable administrative official prior to rendering a decision.

-All decisions of the ADA Coordinator will be forwarded to the Assistant Vice President, Human Resource Administration or designee for final determination.
-The Vice President or designee will review the written statement of appeal, the initial request, any additional information, and may consult with the applicable administrative official, ADA Coordinator, and/or the ADA Committee (if applicable) prior to rendering a final decision.
-The Vice President will issue a decision within fourteen (14) days from the date the written appeal is received unless additional time is required.
+All decisions of the ADA Coordinator will be forwarded to the chief diversity officer or university designee for final determination.
+The chief diversity officer or designee will review the written statement of appeal, the initial request, any additional information, and may consult with the applicable administrative official, ADA Coordinator, and/or the ADA committee (if applicable) prior to rendering a final decision.
+The chief diversity officer or designee will issue a decision within fourteen (14) days from the date the written appeal is received unless additional time is required.
 In such a case, the employee will be so notified prior to the expiration of the initial fourteen (14) days.

-The employee/applicant can always file a formal Affirmative Action Complaint with AAEC or file an external complaint with the Equal Employment Opportunity Commission, the Office of Civil Rights, or the Illinois Human Rights Commission.
-For more information on how to file a complaint with these agencies, consult the Non-Discrimination/Harassment Policies and Complaint Procedures for Employees and Students or contact AADR for a copy of the policy.
+The employee/applicant can always file a formal affirmative action complaint with ECO or file an external complaint with the Equal Employment Opportunity Commission, the Office of Civil Rights, or the Illinois Human Rights Commission.
+For more information on how to file a complaint with these agencies, consult the Non-Discrimination/Harassment Policies and Complaint Procedures for Employees and Students or contact the Office of Ethics and Compliance for a copy of the policy.

 Questions regarding this policy or complaints can be forwarded to: